Dan Maloney: Personal life

 During his time with the Red Wings, Maloney lived year-round in Detroit area (Southfield, Michigan).
 Maloney's nephew, Trenton Bourque, was drafted by the St. Louis Blues in 2017.

-In his later years Maloney lived in the Barrie or Orillia, Ontario area.
-Maloney died on November 19, 2018 after a period of declining health; he was 68.
+In his later years Maloney lived in the Barrie or Orillia, Ontario, area.
+Maloney died on November 19, 2018, after a period of declining health; he was 68.
+He would posthumously be diagnosed with chronic traumatic encephalopathy (CTE).